overture-stack/SONG/README.md

 <img align="right" width="100vw" src="icon-song.png" alt="song-logo"/>
 </div>

-Inconsistencies in metadata diminish the accessibility, interoperability, and reuse of genomics data.
-Song addresses this by providing an automated system for tracking and validating genomic metadata across multiple cloud storage systems.
-Although developed for cancer genomics, Song can support any data type.
-Features and benefits of Song include:

-- Association of metadata with object data stored in [Score](https://github.com/overture-stack/score)
+Song is a robust metadata validation and tracking system designed to streamline the management of genomics data (and Metadata) across multiple cloud storage systems.
+Song facilitates the process of data submission, automates metadata validation, and tracks metadata associated with file data in cloud storage.
+With Song, users can create high-quality and reliable metadata repositories with minimal human intervention.

+**Features and benefits of Song include:**

-- Validation of uploaded file metadata against a user-defined JSON Schema
+- Validation of uploaded metadata against a flexible [user-defined JSON Schema](https://www.overture.bio/documentation/song/user-guide/schema/)
-- Automated assignment of global identifiers
-- Flexible data models that use [Dynamic Schemas](https://www.overture.bio/documentation/song/user-guide/schema/) to meet any requirement
-- Manages data access control of stored metadata and files between UNPUBLISHED, PUBLISHED, and SUPPRESSED states <!--Add link to wiki content when updated-->
+- Control over data accessibility across three states: UNPUBLISHED, PUBLISHED, and SUPPRESSED
+- Tracking of submitted metadata to associated object data stored in [Score](https://github.com/overture-stack/score) using the automated assignment of global identifiers.

 <!--Blockqoute-->